ron103/lumaa-spring-2025-swe/README.md

 - **Internships:**
   Hourly compensation is expected to be around $20 to $30 per hour.

 These figures reflect market standards for similar roles and responsibilities.
+Open to negotiate.

 ## Additional Notes